top of page

 “I’m excited to meet them too.
 I hope they like me.”

 “They will.”
 I know I shouldn’t be shaking so much about entering the next chapter of our relationship, but there’s always a what if dangling from my tongue.
-I know he’s amazing, and my parents like him, but I’m living with my friends next year on campus; if they don’t like him, I’m absolutely screwed.
+I know he’s amazing, and my parents like him, but I’m living with my friends next year on campus.
+If they don’t like him, I’m absolutely screwed.

 A huge reason why I’m so uncharacteristically shaky is partly because I’ve never been in a long-term relationship before.
 Having grown up a romantic, it’s something that’s hard for me to openly admit.
 They’ve all ended right around this point at the fourth-month mark, and I’m terrified history will repeat itself for the fifth time.
+I just really want it to work out.
+He's told me it would.
+He's talked to me about our future, telling me how much he loves me, so I know he feels the same way.

 “You’re so different from my friends and me.”

 “We balance out our differences though.
 I’m sure it’ll work with them too,” he assures me.
-And as if he is made of nothing but magic, my mind clears and I start playing with his hair; he loves the massages I give him.
+And as if he is made of nothing but magic, my mind clears and I start playing with his hair.
+He loves the massages I give him.
 I can hear the scratch sounds my long nails make on his scalp.
 “Find any good cars?”

 “Not really,” he says, “I just wish I could poop money so I could get my mustang back.”